You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Key Takeaways

-* Prolonged use of acyclovir can lead to resistance and rebound
+* Prolonged use of acyclovir can increase the risk of kidney damage and neurological side effects.

-2. Can acyclovir cause kidney damage?
+2. Q: Can acyclovir cause gastrointestinal side effects?

 Sources